AdityaKane2001/regnety/README.md

 ## What's next?

+This project is being actively worked on and developed.
+If you have any suggestions, feel free to open an issue or start a PR.
 Following is the list of things to be done in near future.
-If you have any suggestions, feel free to open an issue or start a PR.

 - [ ] Improve accuracy of the models.
 - [ ] Convert existing models to TFLite.